DirkMueller8/sql_rental_dvd/README.md

-## Analysis of Sakila DVD Rental database
+# Analysis of the Sakila DVD Rental Database #
 **********************************************
 Software:		PostgreSQL 12 in pgAdmin 4